Marie Joséphine of Savoy: Exile and death (1791–1810)

-She was asked to come without her spouse, as her father was already in a difficult diplomatic situation with the French government due to the great number of aristocratic emigrees in Savoy.
+She was asked to come without her spouse, as her father was already in a difficult diplomatic situation with the French government due to the great number of aristocratic émigrés in Sardinia.
 She was duly welcomed in her former home country in early 1792.

-Her husband, who had lived in Hamm in Westphalia since the emigree court had been dissolved after the Battle of Valmy, visited her in Turin between December 1793 to May 1794 before continuing to Verona, but she did not join him there.
+Her husband, who had lived in Hamm in Westphalia since the émigré court had been dissolved after the Battle of Valmy, visited her in Turin between December 1793 to May 1794 before continuing to Verona, but she did not join him there.
 On 8 June 1795, the only surviving son of Louis XVI and Marie Antoinette, referred to by the legitimists as 'Louis XVII of France', died while imprisoned in the Temple, and on 16 June, the exiled French royalists proclaimed the count of Provence king of France as Louis XVIII.
 Thus, Marie Joséphine became regarded as titular queen consort of France by the legitimists.
-In the court of Turin, Marie Joséphine came to be regarded as queen and her sister Maria Theresa as 'Madame', but to avoid provocation of the diplomatic relations between France and Savoy, she officially stayed in Turin incognito as 'countess of Lille'.
+In the court of Turin, Marie Joséphine came to be regarded as queen and her sister Maria Theresa as 'Madame', but to avoid provocation of the diplomatic relations between France and Sardinia, she officially stayed in Turin incognito as 'countess of Lille'.

-In April 1796, when Savoy was defeated by France under Napoleon Bonaparte during the Italian campaigns of the French Revolutionary Wars, Marie Joséphine and her sister Maria Theresa left Turin for Novara, in parallel with the departure of Marie Joséphine's husband from Verona.
-While her sister returned to Turin after the peace between France and Savoy in May, Marie Joséphine continued to Austria and settled with Marguerite de Gourbillon in Budweis in August 1796, while Louis Stanislaus moved to Blankenburg.
+In April 1796, when Sardinia was defeated by France under Napoleon Bonaparte during the Italian campaigns of the French Revolutionary Wars, Marie Joséphine and her sister Maria Theresa left Turin for Novara, in parallel with the departure of Marie Joséphine's husband from Verona.
+While her sister returned to Turin after the peace between France and Sardinia in May, Marie Joséphine continued to Austria and settled with Marguerite de Gourbillon in Budweis in August 1796, while Louis Stanislas moved to Blankenburg.

 During this period of exile, the count and countess fought constantly, though they did keep regular correspondence.
-Some historians have suggested Marie Joséphine's possible relationship with Marguerite de Gourbillon was the primary cause, while others have named Louis Stanislaus' relationship with Anne de Balbi.
+Some historians have suggested Marie Joséphine's possible relationship with Marguerite de Gourbillon was the primary cause, while others have named Louis Stanislas' relationship with Anne de Balbi.